kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 * If additional resize requests arrive when a Pod is being resized, those requests are handled after completion of the resize that is in progress.
 And resize is driven towards the latest desired state.
-* Lowering memory limits may not always take effect quickly if the application is holding on to pages.
-Kubelet will use a control loop to set the memory limits near usage in order to force a reclaim, and update the Pod's Status.ContainerStatuses[i].Resources only when limit is at desired value.
 * Impact of Pod Overhead: Kubelet adds Pod Overhead to the resize request to determine if in-place resize is possible.
 * At this time, Vertical Pod Autoscaler should not be used with Horizontal Pod